Geofflac/Expat-app/README.md

 ```

-Therefore, these ready-made JavaScript framework is more preferable and lightweight.
+Therefore, these ready-made JavaScript framework (VUE, Express) is more preferable and lightweight.